 What is a BTEC?

-What is a BTEC?
-Well, you’ll get the full breakdown if you click the link, but here’s a mini tour through the wonderful world of BTEC courses.
-You’re not just learning – with a BTEC you put all the incredible new things you’ve discovered in your studies directly into action, applying your skills and knowledge to real-life scenarios.
+With a BTEC, you’re not just learning.
+You put all the incredible new things you’ve discovered in your studies directly into action, applying your skills and knowledge to real-life scenarios.

 You can do BTECs in all kinds of subjects, from theatre and tourism to engineering, science and digital careers – the kind that could see you working at Sony Playstation, for instance.